Mining Biodiversity: Enriching Biodiversity Heritage with Text Mining and Social Media

 Mining Biodiversity is one of the projects that won in the third round of the transatlantic Digging Into Data Challenge, a competition aiming to promote the development of innovative computational techniques that can be applied to big data in the humanities and social sciences.
 Overall, 14 teams representing collaborations from Canada, US, UK and the Netherlands have been selected.
 Four of the selected projects come from the UK.

-The project is an international collaboration between the National Centre for Text Mining (UK), Missouri Botanical Garden (US) and Dalhousie University's Big Data Analytics Institute (Canada) and Social Media Lab (Canada).
+The project is an international collaboration between the National Centre for Text Mining (UK), Missouri Botanical Garden (US), Dalhousie University's Big Data Analytics Institute (Canada) and Ryerson University's Social Media Lab (Canada).
 NaCTeM was also a recipient of the 2011 Digging into Data call with the Integrated Social History Environment for Research (ISHER) project.

 The Mining Biodiversity project aims to transform the Biodiversity Heritage Library (BHL) into a next-generation social digital library resource to facilitate the study and discussion (via social media integration) of legacy science documents on biodiversity by a worldwide community and to raise awareness of the changes in biodiversity over time in the general public.
 The project integrates novel text mining (TM) methods, visualisation, crowdsourcing and social media into the BHL.
 The resulting digital resource will provide fully interlinked and indexed access to the full content of BHL library documents, via semantically enhanced and interactive browsing and searching capabilities, allowing users to locate precisely the information of interest to them in an easy and efficient manner.